askirmas/git-hooks-wrapper/README.md

 ### pre-commit

-Removes untracked files and recovers them afterwards.
-I.e. ensures that test are running without side-effects.
-Produced files will be added to index if this step was successful.
+Removes untracked files and recovers them afterwards - ensures that test are running without side-effects.
+If files was changed (untracked appeared) exists with error.

 ## Commands list